Universality of dissipative discrete time crystal formation: Acknowledgements

-\textit{Acknowledgement--}R.D.J. acknowledges support from the DOST-SEI under the Accelerated Science and Technology Human Resource Development Program.
-J.G.C. acknowledges financial support from National Academy of Science and Technology, Philippines (NAST PHL).
+R.D.J. acknowledges support from the DOST-SEI under the Accelerated Science and Technology Human Resource Development Program.
+J.G.C. acknowledges financial support from the National Academy of Science and Technology, Philippines (NAST PHL).
+We also acknowledge financial support from the Department of Science and Technology (DOST) as monitored by the Philippine Council for Industry, Energy, and Emerging Technology Research and Development (DOST-PCIEERD) through Project No. 1214356.
 We thank P. Kongkhambut, H. Ke{\ss}ler, and A. Hemmerich for insightful discussions.